Types of Wood Used in Architecture and Construction

 Plywood

-Plywood is also an engineered wood product made with several plies or thin wooden layers assembled together with glue having plies placed with their wooden grains perpendicular to those of the layer adjacent.
-Plies are thin sliced wood layers or wood veneers.
+Plywood is also an engineered wood product made with several plies or thin wooden layers assembled with glue having plies placed with their wooden grains perpendicular to those of the layer adjacent.
+Plies are thinly sliced wood layers or wood veneers.
 These plies are assembled in a way so that the grains of adjacent layers are at 90 degrees with each other and then are glued together.

-Chipboard - Particle board
+Chipboard - Particleboard

 Chipboard is a type of engineered wood made up of wood chips mixed with a suitable resin or some other synthetic binding substance, pressed together and extruded to formulate a board.
-Chipboards are lighter in weight but high in density than solid wood.
+Chipboards are lighter in weight but higher in density than solid wood.
 They can be veneered to give them an aesthetic surface finish.
 They absorb moisture so their usage is avoided in wet areas.
-Due to their low strength, their cost is lower as compared to that of MDF, plywood and solid wood.
+Due to their low strength, their cost is lower as compared to that of MDF, plywood, and solid wood.
 Chipboard is also known as particle board.

-Laminated chipboard
+Laminated Chipboard

 Oriented Strand Board